Body Language (Kylie Minogue album): Commercial performance

-Although Body Language was not as much of a commercial success as Fever, it performed well nonetheless.
+Although Body Language was not as commercially successful as Fever, it was still a success nonetheless.
 In Minogue's native Australia, Body Language entered and peaked at number two on the albums chart and spent a total of 18 weeks on the chart.
 The Australian Recording Industry Association (ARIA) certified the album double-platinum for shipping 140,000 units in the country.
 In the United Kingdom, the album entered and peaked at number six on the UK Albums Chart with first week sales of 68,866 units.
 It remained inside the top 10 for one week, and for two weeks in the top 20.
 In total, it stayed on the chart for 30 weeks.
 Body Language was certified platinum by the British Phonographic Industry (BPI) on 28 November 2003, and had sold 398,035 copies by December 2007.

 Elsewhere, Body Language peaked at number 23 on the Austrian Albums Chart and was certified gold by the International Federation of the Phonographic Industry (IFPI) for selling 7,500 units.
 In the Dutch-speaking Flanders region of Belgium, it peaked at number 10 on the Ultratop chart and spent a total of 17 weeks on the chart.
 It became Minogue's first album to reach the top 10 in the region.
 Body Language entered and peaked at number eight on the Swiss Albums Chart, and spent a total of 17 weeks on the chart.
 In this region, the IFPI certified it gold for selling 20,000 units.
 In the United States, Body Language debuted at number 42 on the Billboard 200 chart with "meager" first-week sales of 43,000 units.
-According to Nielson SoundScan, Body Language had sold 177,000 units in the US as of March 2011.
-The album sold 1.5 million copies worldwide.
+According to Nielsen SoundScan, Body Language had sold 177,000 units in the US as of March 2011.
+The album sold 2.1 million copies worldwide.